EY Japan Integrated Report 2024 - People highlight

 EY Japan recognizes that talent is vital for a professional services firm to accurately identify client issues and respond quickly to change.

-We start by encouraging each individual to reflect on their lifestyle and values with a focus on providing opportunities to discover a point where their individual My Purpose is mutually aligned with EY’s Purpose.
+We start by encouraging each individual to reflect on their lifestyle and values with a focus on providing opportunities to discover a point where their individual My Purpose is mutually aligned with EY’s purpose.
 As a people-first organization, we enhance the value of our people, which improves the corporate value of our clients and allows us to contribute to society.
 This in turn enhances our own corporate value, completing a value cycle to activate our own purpose: Building a better working world.

 We are also promoting diversity, equity and inclusiveness (DE&I) and advancing initiatives that inspire positive change toward the achievement of equity with the aim of eliminating the systematic inequality and disparities that are deeply rooted in society.
-In FY2023, we worked toward realizing equity and our purpose through a video campaign in which individual EY members shared the story of their own personal experience.

 Encouraging diverse people to thrive